Bonus: Download our free checklist that will show you how to quickly setup and run your tripadvisor page!

 Let’s have a look at 2 contrasting examples.
 The first is from The Lion pub in Bristol:

-Visit the page and you’ll see many more enticing images that really want to make you visit.
+Visit the page and you’ll see many more enticing images that can draw customers in.
 Contrast that with this pub page:

 As yet, no photos.
-Yes, it’s received 4 ‘very good’ reviews, but the lack of images puts it at an immediate disadvantage.
+Yes, it’s received 4 ‘very good’ reviews, but the lack of images is an immediate disadvantage.
 Based on these pages, which Bristol pub would you choose?